Skip to content

 Creator economy experts · $50M+ total creator revenue

-Mass messaging is the single biggest revenue driver on OnlyFans — and most creators are terrible at it.
+Mass messaging is the single biggest revenue lever on OnlyFans.
+And most creators are terrible at it.

-But here’s the thing: the difference between a mass message that gets 3% unlocks and one that gets 15% unlocks isn’t luck.
+The difference between a mass message that gets 3% unlocks and one that gets 15% unlocks isn’t luck.
 It’s structure, timing, and knowing exactly what makes someone tap “unlock.”
-If you’ve read our DM strategy guide, you know the basics.
+If you’ve read our DM strategy guide, you know the fundamentals.
 This post goes deeper — focusing specifically on mass messages and the scripts that consistently drive the highest conversion rates.

 Why Mass Messaging Is Your #1 Revenue Lever